den-materials/css-responsive-design-and-flexbox/readme.md

 * **195 million** tablet devices were sold in 2013.
 * The number of active mobile devices and human beings crossed over somewhere around the [7.19 billion mark](http://www.independent.co.uk/life-style/gadgets-and-tech/news/there-are-officially-more-mobile-devices-than-people-in-the-world-9780518.html).
-* New devices like iWatches are changing the game as well.
+* New devices like iWatches are going to (try to) change the game as well.

 <!--1:40 10 minutes -->